evelinmiha/cinemaApp/README.md

 Database The project uses a MySQL database named hndcssa11.

-Live Demo You can view the live working site here: http://evelin-mihaylov.ct.ws//cinema
+Live Demo You can view the live working site here:  cinemaapp-evelin-mihaylov.ct.ws

 Setup Instructions